 Ho Chi Min City is the largest city and commercial hub of Vietnam.
 Ho Chi Min City sits on the banks of the busy Saigon River in Southern Vietnam.

-Formally Saigon, Ho Chi Minh City was named in honour of the late President Ho Chi Minh in 1976.
-While visiting Ho Chi Minh City’s places of interest you will find that many businesses and locals still refer to Ho Chi Minh City as Saigon.
+Formally Saigon, Ho Chi Minh City was named in honour of the late President in 1976.
+While visiting Ho Chi Minh City’s places of interest you will find that many businesses and locals still refer to it as Saigon.
 Both Ho Chi Minh City and Saigon are accepted as the city’s name.

 Best time to visit Ho Chi Minh City

-The wet season (monsoon season) is from May to November, while tropical storms and high humidity make Ho Chi Minh City less comfortable, for the budget conscious Ho Chi Minh City hotels and Ho Chi Minh City tourist attractions offer great deals during this time.
+The wet season (monsoon season) is from May to November, while tropical storms and high humidity make the City less comfortable, for the budget conscious Ho Chi Minh City hotels and Ho Chi Minh City tourist attractions offer great deals during this time.
+The city also has late afternoon tropical storms so a good quality umbrella is essential to keep dry.

 The dry season is between December and April and is generally cooler than other months of the year making it the most popular time to visit.
-During this period Ho Chi Minh City tourism is at its peak and Ho Chi Minh City attractions and Ho Chi Min City accommodation is jam-packed so booking is essential.
+During this period Ho Chi Minh City tourism is at its peak and Ho Chi Minh City attractions and hotels are jam-packed so booking is essential.

 Ho Chi Minh City Airport

 Ho Chi Minh City Airport has facilities for Visas on arrival.
-If you choose to get a Visa on arrival the paperwork will need to be downloaded, filled out and photos attached before you arrive in Vietnam.
+If you choose to get a Visa on arrival the application will need to be made paperwork will need to be downloaded, filled out and photos attached before you arrive in Vietnam.

 Things to do in Ho Chi Minh Airport

-Sim Cards and Taxis are readily available, there are booths inside the airport selling prepaid taxi vouchers to the Ho Chi Minh City area.
+Sim Cards and Taxis are readily available, there are booths inside the airport selling prepaid taxi vouchers to the main town area.
 Taxis are cheap and trusted taxi companies include Vinasun and Mai Linh Taxi both use the meter.

 Ho Chi Minh City Tours